malonkey1/Synergist/readme.md

   - **TODO**: Learn how to make new pets so we aren't as limited to Mastermind pets for the powersets.

   - **TODO**: Adding a T9 "Merge" power to each set.
 Will do this once we figure out exactly how to work that.
 Probably should look at Kheldian forms.
+    - Current intended implementation is that it will be a toggle that shuts itself off after X amount of time, provides a big version of the type of mitigation the rest of the set offers, and grants a small set of temp powers that are revoked when the power ends.
+    - These temp powers will be considerably stronger to offset that they can't be enhanced.
 - Inherent: As of right now, it's Partnership, which provides a +ToHit and +DMG to both pet and master while they are withing bodyguarding distance

 # SETUP: